zuozhenggh/learning-library/data-management-library/goldengate/veridata/ggv-purge-delete-directories/ggv-purge-delete-directories.md

 Ensure to execute a Job by following the steps in **Lab: Create and Execute Jobs**.

-Watch this short video on how to create datasource connections, groups, compare pairs, jobs.:
+Watch this short video on how to create datasource connections, groups, compare pairs, jobs:

 [](youtube:DiAapnWt0No)